Important info regarding our COVID-19 response

-- Additional signage with social distancing practices has been installed at our corporate and division offices, and temperature checks have begun to be implemented as a trial at select locations.
+- Additional signage with social distancing practices has been installed at our corporate and division offices, and temperature checks are in place at office entrances.

 - Construction teams working in an open-air environment have been instructed on social distancing.
 Guidelines for adapting to new safety challenges are being posted at every job site and additional hand wash stations have been added.